expo/examples/with-firebase-saml-login/README.md

 ### Caveat

 Because the request must be made from a dummy webpage you need to host the page found in the example's 'backend' directory on a public webserver.
 As you are already using Firebase, it may be easiest to use [Firebase Hosting](https://firebase.google.com/docs/hosting), otherwise you can use a web host of your choice.
+During development however you can run the `serve` script defined in package.json using `npm serve` or `yarn serve`

 ### Supported platforms